schlothauer-wauer/xsd2jsonSchema/README.md

 # jsonCodeGen
 A simple Groovy based program to do convert XSD definitions to JSON schema.

-This tool is in a terrible early state
+This tool is in a terrible early state, but for me it works :D

 ## Requirements
 * Java 8